bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-jira-automated.md

 ### Change process

 1. (Jira) Developer creates a Jira `Database Change` issue filling the **summary**, **SQL**, **database**, and **description** fields, the status is `Todo`.
-1. (Jira Webhook -> Bytebase API) Once the Jira issue is created, Jira Webhook will trigger Bytebase API to create a corresponding issue.
+1. (Jira Webhook -> Bytebase API) Once the Jira issue is created, Jira webhook will trigger Bytebase API to create a corresponding issue.
-1. (Bytebase API -> Jira API) Once the Bytebase issue is created, the Jira API will set Bytebase issue link in Jira issue, and set status as `In Progress`.
+1. (Bytebase API -> Jira API) Once the Bytebase issue is created, Bytebase webhook will trigger the Jira API, set the Bytebase issue link and change the status to `In Progress`.
 1. (Bytebase) DBA goes to Bytebase to roll out the database change.
-1. (Bytebase Webhook -> Jira API) Once the Bytebase issue rolls out and becomes `Done`, Bytebase Webhook will trigger Jira API to set Jira issue status as `Done`.
+1. (Bytebase Webhook -> Jira API) Once the Bytebase issue rolls out and becomes `Done`, Bytebase Webhook will trigger Jira API to set Jira issue status to `Done`.

 ## Setup

 ### Configure the environment variables and run the `jira` demo app.

 1. Go to the `jira` folder of the `api-example` repository, and copy `env-template.local` file as `.env.local`.
-Replace the placeholders with the ones you have now.
-If not, you can change it along the way.
+Replace the placeholders with yours.

    ```javascript